uppedtrout/Better-config/README.md

 men and of animals, where you cannot be seen or heard.
 It must be wrapped first in heavy cloth, then in fine silk, and hid safe away until such times as it is needed.
 But to take not to use this Seal hastily, for it is a sharp Sword.
-The Number of NERGAL is Eight and this is his Seal:Downloaded from www.holybooks.com The God of Jupiter is the Lord of Magicians, MARDUK KURIOS of the Double-headed Axe.
+The Number of NERGAL is Eight and this is his Seal:
+The God of Jupiter is the Lord of Magicians, MARDUK KURIOS of the Double-headed Axe.
 MARDUK was born of our Father, ENKI, to do battle against the forces of the Ancient Ones, and he won a powerful fight, subduing the armies of Evil and putting the